 The alternative is to stash money away in savings, which you’ll earn interest on and potentially never have to touch in order to pay for this kind of thing, especially if your heating system is fairly new.

-You should also check that you don’t already have some form of cover – perhaps through your energy supplier – as it would be crazy to pay twice for the same protection.
+You should also check that you don’t already have some form of cover – perhaps through your energy supplier – as you don’t want to pay twice for the same protection.

 Accidental damage cover